akashkumar25/Breast_cancer_classification_using_SVM/README.md

 # Breast_cancer_classification_using_SVM
 SVM Classifier to categorize breast cancer into Malignant and Bening on sklearn breast cancer dataset.
-Seaborn and Matplotlib were used to visualize the data.
+Seaborn and Matplotlib were used to visualize the data and achieved 97% accuracy on test data.
-Achieved 97% accuracy after tuning the hyperparameters.

 #Technologies Used
--Python 3
-Jupyter Notebook
+-Python 3 and Jupyter Notebook